bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 | ---- | ----------- |
 | 200 | Success |

-Used to upload a data block.
-The block number is the absolute block number.
-The body contains an "application/octet-stream", where the first bytes are the bit field, directly followed by the actual block data.
+Used to upload a cluster.
+The cluster number is the absolute cluster number.
+The body contains an "application/octet-stream", where the first bytes are the bit field, directly followed by the actual cluster data.

 ### /api/File/StartMerge